JohannesBuchner/APEMoST/doc/manual.rst

 - GNU scientific library (libgsl0-dev or gsl-devel)
 - Boehm garbage collector (boehmgc or gc)

-	You can disable the garbage collector by specifying the WITHOUT_GARBAGE_COLLECTOR flag (see below).
+	The garbage collector is optional, but can be enabled by compiling with make WITH_GARBAGE_COLLECTOR=1

 For the version control (keeping track of different versions, experimenting with code and patches)